WSU-janderson/project6-multiset-design-trekker-8472/README.md

     Hash table: unique ID per unit can limit size to total possible Unit count AVLTree cannot be a binary search tree in this instance easily; not the best to do

+<h1 align="center">Using Hash Tables to run (an) Army(ies) for Real Time Strategy</h1>

-Intro & Philosophy:
+## Intro & Philosophy:

-Working with a data multiset to create the basis to store something viable for a game, I chose to work with the idea of a real time strategy game (RTS).
+&nbsp;&nbsp;&nbsp;&nbsp; Working with a data multiset to create the basis to store something viable for a game, I chose to work with the idea of a real time strategy game (RTS).
 I want to keep army unit maintenance inside a hash table<string, unsigned int>.
 For this project, I will need the system to be able to flexibly alter unit status to include upgrades, damage taken, health points, cost to build, and unit value (e.g. a Marine may be worth one while a Tank can be worth 6.)
 As units are damaged and killed I need them removed from the table.
 I need to implement this for the production company RipRTSOff so that the program can manage its units inside the game environment for an end user gamer.

-Core Operations:
+## Core Operations:

-The core operations of this bag should work as follows (somewhat previously explained): damage progression/ability, unit cost (both monetary and time), unit army value, total army count, and unit position.
+&nbsp;&nbsp;&nbsp;&nbsp; The core operations of this bag should work as follows (somewhat previously explained): damage progression/ability, unit cost (both monetary and time), unit army value, total army count, and unit position.
 This will likely need to be a hash table of hash tables.
 Most operations should be O(1) as one can, " The indexes of the array are computed using a hash function. hash table structures have a remarkable property: most of their operations are (amortized, average, etc.)